pogzyb/tourist/README.md

 Use your endpoint: `https://<uuid>.execute-api.us-east-1.amazonaws.com/main` (available in terraform outputs)

-> [!IMPORTANT]
+> [!WARNING]
 > Tourist uses serverless infrastructure to keep costs extremely low; however depending on how heavily you use your API, these costs will not be $0.00.

-> [!NOTE]
+> [!IMPORTANT]
 > Tourist uses the X-SECRET authorization header to protect your API, you should set this value in `terraform/aws/terraform.tfvars`

 ## Client

-Build your own LLM tools, web scraping apps, or automated testing frameworks with Tourist.
+Build your own LLM tools, web scraping apps, or automated testing workflows with the Tourist client.

 #### Python